googanhiem/gords-ha-addons/usb-backup/DOCS.md

 ## Security

 In order to mount your external device the integrated AppArmor feature is disabled.
 This addon has access to the devices with the path from the available `external_device` config option.
+It has read-only access to hass folders.

 ## Config